 Besides SUV tents and truck tents, we have rooftop tents for your car.
-Rooftop tents let you create an elevated shelter on top of your car.
+And the rooftop tents let you create an elevated shelter on top of your car.
 This helps keep your sleeping area away from the ground, which helps prevent floods or snow from trickling into the tent.
 It also keeps you away from insects or small animals that are thinking of sneaking into your tent while you sleep.

 What kind of rooftop tents can give you the most out of your outdoor trips?
 Let us answer that question by giving you the best rooftop tents you can find in the market.
 We will also show you the factors to consider when buying one.